|

 thesis research on this subject.
 The

-walks from here (including
+walks from here (including the

-the famous treetop walk, best
+famous treetop walk, best

 experienced early in the morning

-the crowds arrive) and the gardens
+before the crowds arrive) and the

-around the lodge are also superb
+gardens around the lodge are also

-places to see a variety of
+superb places to see a variety of

 rainforest birds and some from open

-(e.g. fairy-wrens, eastern
+habitats (e.g. fairy-wrens, eastern

 spinebill).